 1. Making Your Block:

-Method A) Personalised block making from commercial patterns
+Method A) Personalised block making from bought commercial patterns

-This is the fastest method to getting a block pattern that fits you and learning how to then change it into you own designs (i.e. pattern cut it to your design).
-This is an awesome way to make a block without drafting it from scratch from your measurements.
-We teach this method in Stitch Classes & 1-2-1 lessons plus we may be running Making & Fitting Clothes from Patterns courses or similar Find out more & book classes here
+This is the fastest method to getting a block pattern that fits you in order to keep it as your basic block (like a template) and change it into you own designs (i.e. pattern cut it to your design, see below).
+This is an awesome way to make a block without drafting it from scratch from your measurements, which takes much longer (see next paragraph).

 Method B) Drafting a personalised garment block (template) pattern from just your body measurements